jrroman/EvergreenWiki/Getting-Started.md

 You shouldn't have to add any special variables to run the sample repository.
 Click Save Changes.

-NOTE: In our 0.9.0 alpha release, the UI Server must be restarted for project updates to be reflected in the UI dropdown.
-This will change very soon.
+#####Distros

+Next, Evegreen needs to know where to run your tests.
+A "distro" in Evergreen is a host configuration that projects can run against.
+Distros tell Evergreen how to create and talk to hosts of a certain type.
+For example, a user might create a distro called `ubuntu` for spinning up ubuntu instances on ec2, or she might create a distro `osx-buildfarm` for running tasks on some static OSX machines in her server room.

+Evergreen supports both elastic and static computing.
+Please check out one or both of the following tutorials before continuing:

+For information on configuring a cloud provider along with an Amazon ec2 tutorial, click [here](TODO).
+(TODO)

+For information on configuring a static provider along with a "localhost" tutorial, click [here](https://github.com/evergreen-ci/evergreen/wiki/Static-Tutorial).

-Make sure your runner and API servers are active, and sit back to watch your tests run.
+With a project and distro set up, make sure your runner and API servers are active, and sit back to watch your tests run.

 #####Common pitfalls: